ipfabric/awesome-ipfabric-list/README.md

 Repo is mirrored from https://gitlab.com/ip-fabric/integrations/awesome-ipfabric-list.
 Please open all issues or Pull Requests on GitLab.

+## IP Fabric

+[IP Fabric](https://ipfabric.io) is a vendor-neutral network assurance platform that automates the holistic discovery, verification, visualization, and documentation of large-scale enterprise networks, reducing the associated costs and required resources whilst improving security and efficiency.

+It supports your engineering and operations teams, underpinning migration and transformation projects.
+IP Fabric will revolutionize how you approach network visibility and assurance, security assurance, automation, multi-cloud networking, and trouble resolution.

+**Integrations or scripts should not be installed directly on the IP Fabric VM unless directly communicated from the IP Fabric Support or Solution Architect teams.
+Any action on the Command-Line Interface (CLI) using the root, osadmin, or autoboss account may cause irreversible, detrimental changes to the product and can render the system unusable.**

 ## Table of Contents

 - [Libraries](#libraries)